DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/laravel-sanctum.md

 >
 > It's recommended to use [Laravel Fortify](https://laravel.com/docs/fortify)
 > as a starting point for authenticating users.
 This guide assumes you
-> have setup authentication using one documented packages.
+> have setup authentication using one of the documented packages.

 As mentioned in the Laravel Sanctum documentation, you must first initialize a CSRF cookie by requesting one from an endpoint Sanctum integrates